achorg/ach.org/pages/activities/working-groups/index.md

 ACH working groups will be featured on the ACH website and promoted to new members, who will be invited to contact the working group coordinators to join.
 They will have the opportunity to contribute updates to the quarterly ACH newsletter to promote and share their work.
 They will be offered a slot on the program at the annual conference.
 ACH can also offer a formal letter of support or reference attesting to the work of the co-chairs as needed for promotion, job applications, etc.

-## Past & Current ACH Working Groups
+## Current ACH Working Groups
+To join a working group, reach out to the group organizers.
-* "DH + AI", Fall 2023-current
+* "DH + AI", Quinn Drombrowski (qad@stanford.edu) and Meredith Martin (mm4@princeton.edu), Fall 2023-current,
+* Humanities Mapping, Sylvia Fernandez (sylvia.fernandez@utsa.edu) and Bryan Winston (bryan.winston@princeton.edu), Fall 2024-current
+* DH in Libraries, Claudia Berger (cberger@sarahlawrence.edu) and Pam Lach (plach@sdsu.edu), Fall 2024-current

+## Past ACH Working Groups
 * "(Re)connecting DH on Social Media", Fall 2023-Summer 2024